dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-05.md

     >**Note:** If the output does not appear as expected, please be patient.
 You can move on to the next exercises.
 It might take more than 24 hours.
 Check it after 2-3 hours.
 If it doesn't appear within that time frame, then check again after 24 hours.

 ### Task 4: Explore Automatic Investigation and response (AIR)

+In this task, implement Automatic Investigation and Response (AIR): Enhancing cybersecurity through automated tools for swift threat detection and response.

 1. Navigate back to the **Microsoft Defender portal**.
 From the left navigation pane select **Permissions**, under **Endpoints roles and groups**, select **Device groups**.